be5invis/Iosevka/README.md

 ### Stylistic Sets

-Iosevka contains various stylistic sets to change the shape of certain characters.
+Monospace Iosevka contains various stylistic sets to change the shape of certain characters.
 Enabling corresponded OpenType feature to enable.

 <!-- BEGIN Section-OT-Stylistic-Sets -->
 <!-- THIS SECTION IS AUTOMATICALLY GENERATED.
 DO NOT EDIT. -->